Example 1: Verifying the Time-Domain Structure

 (i1+q1*j)*conj(i0+q0*j) = i1*i0+q1*q0+(i0*q1-i1*q0)*j

-It is easy to understand that the sign of the imaginary part i0*q1-i1*q0
+It is easy to understand that the sign of the imaginary part i0*q1-i1*q0 decides the rotation direction.

 In our design, 8x oversampling is used in both transmitter and receiver.
 But the receiver does not know which one out of 8 sampling phases is the best after the signal experiences the circuit/channel propagation delay and the noise.
 So the receiver will do the GFSK demodulation and inverse bit level processing on all 8 sampling phases, and output the one that gives correct CRC checksum.
 The oversampling rate is also configurable.